davidvoler/social-language-learning-platform/README.md

 * A platform enabling anyone to learn any language for free.
 * Language content is created and improved by the users
 * Lessons can be translated from one language to another
+* The platform should be open source
+* The platform should cater for different languages with special needs like RTL languages, Languages that have no written script etc.

 Status
 ------